 - Bevir, Mark (2012).
 Governance: A very short introduction.
 Oxford: Oxford University Press. - Grint, Keith (2010).
 Leadership: A very short introduction.
 Oxford: Oxford University Press. - Van Tulder, R. (2012).
 Skill sheets: An integrated approach to research, study and management.
-Pearson, 2nd edition. - For each component: A syllabus with a selection of book chapters and journal articles that are available via the university library or made available via Canvas.
-For the component policy studies this may be replaced by a single book.
+Pearson, 2nd edition. - Each component is potentially supplemented with a selection of book chapters and journal articles that are available via the university library or made available via Canvas.
+For the component policy studies this may in the future be replaced by a single book.